dfigueroaw/discord-bot-template/README.md

 │   └── ...                  # Your custom commands!
 ├── .gitignore               # Excludes specified files in Git ├── .env                     # Environment variables (e.g., token)
-├── bot_instance.py          # Loads bot token and other secrets from .env ├── command_controller.py    # Loads all commands from the 'commands' folder ├── main.py                  # Main entry point for the bot └── README.md                # You are here!
+├── bot_instance.py          # Creates bot intance and loads credentials from the .env file ├── command_controller.py    # Loads all commands from the 'commands' folder ├── main.py                  # Main entry point for the bot └── README.md                # You are here!